 Situated at the foot of the second-largest granite outcrop in the world, the town of Paarl in the picturesque Berg River Valley is the biggest town in the Cape Winelands and the third oldest European settlement in South Africa.
 The pretty town features some of the most superb examples of Cape Dutch, Victorian, Edwardian and Art Deco architecture in the country.
 It has a rich history, boasting the Drakenstein Prison where Nelson Mandela spent his last years in captivity, and overlooking the town from the slopes of the Paarl Mountain is the Language Monument, which symbolises the birth of the Afrikaans language.
-Along with its historical background, Paarl is also known for its award-winning wines, particularly its reds, which can be sampled along the world's first 'Red Route'.
-Paarl's wine route includes over 40 cellars, among them Nederburg and KWV, and many of them also make a variety of delicious cheeses.
+Along with its historical background, Paarl is also known for its award-winning wines, particularly its reds, which can be sampled along one of the world's first 'Red Routes'.
+Paarl's wine route includes more than 40 cellars, among them Nederburg and KWV, and many of them also make a variety of delicious cheeses.
 Paarl Mountain, or Paarl Rock, looms above the town and is sometimes compared to Ayers Rock in Australia, although geologically they are very different.
 The rock is popular with climbers, but the routes are difficult and should not be attempted by the inexperienced.
 There are also many hikes and scenic drives in the beautiful area surrounding Paarl.